Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 - `ERA` has 1 port and is used to free empty memory, which happens when a function that doesn't use its bound variable is applied to an argument.

-- `NUM` has 1 port and stores an integer, and is used to represent native numbers.
+- `NUM` has 1 port and stores an integer and is used to represent native numbers.

 - `OP1` has 2 ports and stores one integer and an operation id. `OP2` has 3 ports and an operation id.
 They are used for numeric operations such as addition and multiplication.